statikfintechllc/Mobile-Mirror/docs/README.md

 > [!WARNING]
 >
-> Mirror under construction, Coding & tunnel Bullet Proof
+> Mirror under construction, Coding & tunnel Bullet Proof, Fully wired Mirror, in wait of debugging passes.

 ⚠️*The Working Directory will be AscendAI/GremlinGPT, His tools are Architeched(MB-MM is one of them).
 Time to attach and Debug, Lets Scare the .org*⚠️